 - Comfortable: they should be used often.

-- Very comfortable: Use emoji in every post!
+- Very comfortable: Use emojis in every post!

 Last Step: Start Using Your Brand Personality